tempurai/co/README.md

 }

 // Wait doesn't indicate a Run, the job will run once added
-// So, you could ignore Wait() in some cases vals := p.Wait()
+// convey.So, you could ignore Wait() in some cases vals := p.Wait()
 ```